 - Other creative, academic and professional contributions in the student’s field, such as performances, exhibits, community and public service.

-- Two signed letters of reference, one of which must be from the dissertation chair.
-References should emphasize academic accomplishments, degree progress and feasibility of completing the dissertation within the 12-month period proposed by the applicant.
+- References should emphasize academic accomplishments, degree progress and feasibility of completing the dissertation within the 12-month period proposed by the applicant.

 Expectations